Frequently Asked Questions

 Biospecimen Ownership

-Who owns the biospecimens submitted to the AgingResearchBiobank?
-Does the Institution submitting the biospecimens maintain ownership or are they owned by NIA once they have been submitted?
+Who owns the biospecimens and data (including images) submitted to the AgingResearchBiobank?
+Does the Institution submitting these resources maintain ownership or are they owned by NIA once they have been submitted?